Click here to view this tutorial via video.

 Activities and To-Do List

 The to-do list tab has an indicator of how many assignments are due soon.
+By default, the To-do displays activities with due dates coming up within seven days.
 By clicking the the to-do list tab, users can see:

 - A search bar to help students easily find an assignment they are looking for